Last updated

 Price and plans

-On an annual subscription basis, HubSpot's Sales hub plans are as follows.
+On an annual subscription basis, HubSpot's Sales hub plans quickly become expensive for teams of 20-50 people.

 • Professional: $90 per user, per month.